patrick-huynh/WatClass/milestone-1/README.md

 ```

 ## Running the database with the web app
-1. Setup your `.env.local` with the corresponding password and database name.
+1. Setup your `.env.local` with your mysql root password
 2. Run `cd src; npm i; npm run dev`

 ## Currently supported features